Personal profile

 Biography

 I joined Aston University in September of 2022 as a Senior Lecturer in Applied Mathematics.
-I have experience teaching across both Mathematics and Engineering undergraduate degree programmes and am a Fellow of the Higher Education Academy (FHEA).
+In 2025 I was promoted to Reader.
+I have experience teaching across both Mathematics and Engineering undergraduate degree programmes and am a Senior Fellow of the Higher Education Academy (SFHEA).

 I am part of the UK Fluids Network (UKFN) and contribute to two Special Interest Groups (SIGs): Non-Newtonian fluid mechanics and Boundary layers and complex rotating flows.